jlacasa/mixed-models-spring25/content/0-prep.md

 {% capture text %}
 **Notation we will use in this workshop**
 - DON'T PANIC when you see the math notation.
-It is **not expected** that you walk out of this workshop as a master in math notation!
+It is **not expected** that you walk out of this workshop as a math notation wizard!
 But the variance-covariance functions are important to understand what mixed models actually do.

 -   **scalars:** lowercase italic and non-bold faced, e.g., $$y$$, $$\sigma$$, $$\beta_0$$